Tony McWalter

-Tony McWalter (born 20 March 1945 in Worksop) is a politician in the United Kingdom.
-He was Labour Party and Co-operative Member of Parliament for Hemel Hempstead between 1997 and 2005.
+Joseph Anthony McWalter, generally known as Tony McWalter, (born 20 March 1945 in Worksop) is a politician in the United Kingdom.
+He was the Labour Party and Co-operative Member of Parliament for Hemel Hempstead between 1997 and 2005.

 Early life

 Education

 He went to the independent catholic St Benedict's School in Ealing.
 At the University College of Wales, Aberystwyth, he gained a BSc in Pure Maths in 1967, and a BSc in Philosophy in 1968.
 At McMaster University in Hamilton, Ontario, Canada, he gained an MA in Philosophy in 1968.
 At University College, Oxford, he gained a BPhil in Philosophy in 1971 and he was offered the degree of MLitt in 1983.

 Career

 From 1963 to 1964, he was a teacher at the catholic Cardinal Wiseman secondary school in Greenford, west London.
 From 1964 to 1967, he was periodically a lorry driver for EH Paterson Ltd. From 1968 to 1969, he was a teaching fellow at McMaster University.

 He is a former philosophy lecturer at the University of Hertfordshire in Hatfield, beginning when it was known as Hatfield Polytechnic in 1974.
 He also lectured at Thames Polytechnic (now called the University of Greenwich) from 1972 to 1974.
 In the late 1980s he was Director of Computing at the university's education campus at Wall Hall.

 McWalter's principal academic interest is in the philosophy of Kant, and with George MacDonald Ross he co-edited Kant and His Influence.

-After electoral defeat, McWalter established an educational consultancy business offering one to one tuition in mathematics and the sciences.
+Following his electoral defeat in 2005, McWalter established an educational consultancy business offering one to one tuition in mathematics and the sciences.
 In this role he taught again at the University of Hertfordshire, teaching mathematics on a contract basis until 2007.
 In 2007 he was appointed as an associate lecturer at the Open University mathematics department (London region): and in 2010 he gained qualified teacher status from the Institute of Education (London University).
 He is a key stage five specialist teacher at The Thomas Alleyne Academy in Stevenage, teaching mathematics and physics.